Skip to main content

 }

-Notice that there is no declaration of m_x in this function!
+There is no declaration of m_x in this function!
 It is not declared as a parameter, nor is it declared as a local variable.
-So what is it?
+It is the member variable of Point named m_x. getX is a part of a Point object, and every object has a m_x, so it is assumed that m_x refers to the member variable of β€œthe current object”.

-It is the member variable of Point named m_x.
-Inside member functions, we always have access to the member variables of the object.
+Inside member functions, we always have access to the member variables of the object, even if they are private.

 To call a member function, we always need to call it on a particular object: